-The SHIFT dataset is a synthetic autonomous driving dataset designed for continuous multi-task domain adaptation.
-It provides multiple types of data from the perspective of a car, including RGB images with various types of annotations.
-Images are taken in numerous types of realistic domains simulated in a virtual environment, including different weather and times of day.
-This dataset is not designed for a classification task.
-However, satisfied with the amount of data and the realism of the dataset, we decided to create the classification setup, using the same procedure as for the CLAD-C dataset, utilizing the 2D bounding box annotations.
-We train the source model on images taken at clean weather during the day and test the adaptation methods for various weather combinations and times of day.
-We end up with 14 different domains resulting in total of 380667 images.
-The high number of test samples provides a good simulation of what could happen during model deployment in a real world, ever-changing environment.
-We called our original continual test-time adaptation benchmark on SHIFT dataset SHIFT-C.
+CIFAR10.1 was designed to minimize the distribution shift relative to the original CIFAR10 dataset.
+This allows us to test the robustness of TTA methods to very delicate distribution shifts.
+The goal of CLAD-C benchmark was to introduce a more realistic testing bed for continual learning.
+The images taken at different locations and conditions are chronologically ordered, inducing distribution shifts in labels and domains.
+It consists of 6 test sequences.
+We pre-train the source model on the first train sequence.
+TTA is continually tested on the 5 remaining ones with a total number of 17092 images.
+In the SHIFT dataset, images are taken in numerous types of realistic domains simulated in a virtual environment, including different weather and times of day.
+We consider it a natural domain shift benchmark due to its realistic representation of distribution shifts, which are induced by real conditions rather than image corruptions.
+We train the source model on images taken in clear weather during the day and test the adaptation methods for various weather combinations and times of day.
+We end up with 14 different domains resulting in a total of 380667 images.
+We called our original continual test-time adaptation benchmark the SHIFT-C. More details can be found in the appendix.

-\paragraph{Methodology} Taking into account the realistic scenario, we examine the continual test-time adaptation setup where the model is continually adapted to new domains without any weight resetting to the source model state, unless it is a part of a tested method.
+\textbf{Methodology.} We examine the continual test-time adaptation setup where the model is continually adapted to new domains without resetting the model unless it is part of a tested method.